fnalways/Olares/docs/manual/get-started/reusables.md

 The **Sync to local** feature is only available for libraries or folders within the **Sync** directory.
 :::

+### Create a library

+Library is the fundamental unit for organizing, syncing, and sharing your digital content.
+Each user is automatically provided with their own personal library (My Library) as a starting point.

+To create a new library:

+1. To the right of **Sync**, click <i class="material-symbols-outlined">add_circle</i> to open the **New library** dialog.
+2. Enter a name for the library and click **Create**.

 ### Enable synchronization

 To enable sync for a library or folder: